antmicro/kenning/README.md

 }
 ```

-In the already existing blocks, we only disable dataset download - the `download_dataset` parameter can be also removed, since the dataset is not downloaded by default.
+The configuration of the already existing blocks has not changed - the dataset will not be downloaded again though, since the files are present already.

 The first new addition is the presence of the `optimizers` list - it allows us to add one or more objects inheriting from the `kenning.core.optimizer.Optimizer` class.
 Optimizers read the model from the input file, apply various optimizations, and then save the optimized model to a new file.